 I have named Marlboro College in my estate plans.
 Do I have to change my will?

 Emerson College’s planned giving team will reach out to Potash Hill Society members to confirm planned gifts, provide important information, and answer any questions.
-You may reach Emerson’s planned giving team directly by contacting Nadia A. Yassa, JD, director of estate and gift planning, at firstname.lastname@example.org or 617-824-8288.
+To learn more about planned giving or notify us of your planned gift, please contact Emerson College Alumni Relations at email@example.com or 617-824-8535.

 How can I designate my financial support to Marlboro students?

-You may support the Marlboro Institute for Liberal Arts and Interdisciplinary Studies at Emerson College by making a gift.
+You may support the Marlboro Institute for Liberal Arts and Interdisciplinary Studies at Emerson College by making a gift (choose ‘Other’ and specify Marlboro Institute).

 Are Marlboro alumni welcome at Emerson events?